Red Light Research 2026

 Similar ranges can produce similar outcomes

-Why the overlap argument is reasonable
+Why the overlap argument makes sense

 Where equivalence breaks down in real life